rancher-sandbox/rancher-node-image/getting-started.md

 Known issues at the time of writing:
 -	The creation of a Cluster object has to be done before editing the MachineInventory object to add it to the cluster.
 (The reconciliation trigger is currently only on edit)
 - Empty clusters created through the Rancher UI don't work correctly (due to an issue with namespaces)
+- Nodes need to be rebooted one additional time to be assigned a hostname.

 Phases: